Pandora: Documentation en: Services

-- Type: The icon which represents the type of an element.
-It is a Lego block for modules, some stacked Lego blocks for an agent and a Network Diagram Icon for the services.
+- Type: The icon which represents the element type.
+It is a building block for modules or some stacked blocks for an agent and a Network Diagram Icon for the services.

 - Name: The text which contains the name of the module, agent or service.
-They are also linked to the proper section.
+They are also linked to the corresponding section.